parsiq/ethdenver_2021/README.md

 ### Installation: `npm i`
 ### API methods

-* `debug_transferTrace` - our magical block traces.
+* `debug_transferTrace` - our famous block traces.
 Example: [debug_transferTrace.js](debug_transferTrace.js).
 * `debug_injectCallBulk` - inject custom EVM byte code to transaction.
 Example: [debug_injectCallBulk.js](debug_injectCallBulk.js)
 * `eth_parsiqContractInfoByAddress` - get contract details by address.
 Example: [eth_parsiqContractInfoByAddress.js](eth_parsiqContractInfoByAddress.js)
 * `eth_parsiqContractDataByHash.js` - get contract data by hash.
 Example: [eth_parsiqContractDataByHash.js](eth_parsiqContractDataByHash.js)

-Our magical instrumented node is located at https://ethdenver-parsiq.net:2096/ and will be available open source.
+Our magical instrumented node is located at https://ethdenver-parsiq.net:2096/ and will be available open source as an instrumentation of `geth`.

 Please, take a look at our [async-generator based code](https://www.npmjs.com/package/@parsiq/block-tracer) for traversing traces produced by `debug_transferTrace`.
 It will give you a lot of information about our data model of block traces.
 Start from `BlockTrace` type definition in [our strongly typed library](https://github.com/parsiq/block-tracer/blob/master/src/lib/block-trace.type.ts#L94)